jimfok/stock_indicator/README.md

 `tests/test_strategy.py::test_evaluate_combined_strategy_dollar_volume_filter_and_rank`
 demonstrate this combined syntax.

+The summary printed after each simulation includes the maximum drawdown.
+This value represents the largest peak-to-trough decline in portfolio value over the test period and is expressed as a percentage.

 To express the threshold as a percentage of total market dollar volume, use a percent sign.
 For example `dollar_volume>1%` retains only symbols whose 50-day average dollar volume is greater than one percent of the combined